pierre-rouleau/pel/README.rst

 already installed.

 This is an early version of PEL.
 It will grow over time and will support more packages.
-It essentially came out as a desire to be able to use my Emacs configuration on several systems, both in terminal (TTY) mode and in Graphics mode while trying to keep  Emacs initialization as fast as possible.
+PEL essentially came out as a desire to be able to use an Emacs configuration on several systems, both in terminal (TTY) mode and in Graphics mode while trying to keep  Emacs initialization as fast as possible and reducing the repetitive writing of package initialization code.

-I started writing it while learning Emacs, Emacs Lisp and the amazing packages that have been written for Emacs.
+I started writing PEL while learning Emacs, Emacs Lisp and the amazing packages that have been written for Emacs.
+PEL encapsulates the knowledge about various tweaks in the use and configuration of several built-in Emacs features and several of the third party packages.

-While doing that, I also needed to document what I was learning, so I created a set of tables that each list and describe the key bindings for a specific Emacs topic, like how to navigate, deal with Emacs buffers, windows and frames, how to undo, redo, work with Emacs Lisp, etc...
+While learning Emacs and various packages I created a set of tables that each list and describe a specific topic, the commands and key bindings related to that topic.
+There are several topics; Emacs navigation, Emacs buffers, windows and frames, how to undo, redo, work with Emacs Lisp, etc...
 See the `Key Binding Documentation`_ section.
-The tables list the key bindings that are available in plain vanilla GNU Emacs but also the bindings PEL adds and the bindings for the packages PEL integrates with.
+The commands and key bindings described in those table include what is provided by the plain vanilla GNU Emacs but also the bindings PEL adds and the bindings provided by the third party packages that PEL integrates.

 PEL Goals